EPR Certification - E-waste management

-EPR Authorization Must For All Companies Generating E-Waste
+EPR Authorization Is Mandatory for All Companies Generating E-Waste

 - Manufacturing Authorization